Biden heads to Saudi Arabia amid tension on oil, Khashoggi killing

 Topics include strengthening a truce in the war in Yemen, "balance" in energy markets and technological cooperation in 5G and 6G, he said.

+Biden will be the first American president to fly from Israel directly to Jeddah, a move the White House says represents a “small symbol” of warming ties between Israel and Saudi Arabia, which gave a tacit nod for the United Arab Emirates and Bahrain to forge ties with Israel two years ago.

+Ahead of Biden's visit, Saudi Arabia said it would open its airspace to all air carriers, paving the way for more overflights to and from Israel, in a decision welcomed by Washington as paving the way for a more integrated, stable and secure Middle East.

-(Writing by Jeff Mason; additional reporting by Jeff Mason and David Gaffen; Editing by Mary Milliken and Cynthia Osterman)
+(Additional reporting by Ghaida Ghantous in Dubai and Omar Fahmy in Cairo; Writing by Jeff Mason; additional reporting by Jeff Mason and David Gaffen; Editing by Mary Milliken, Cynthia Osterman and Michael Perry)

 ((jeff.mason@thomsonreuters.com; +1 202 898 8300; On Twitter: @jeffmason1; Reuters Messaging: jeff.mason.thomsonreuters.com@thomsonreuters.net))